syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/09.dnsaas/docs.en.md

 ### Overview

-This Document will show you the essential steps to create a minimal zone with a minimal recordset for a simple Server like a Website.
+This document will show you the essential steps to create a minimal zone with a minimal recordset for a simple Server like a Website.
 For a complete overview see the [reference guide](../../04.Reference/07.dns/docs.en.md).

 ### Prerequisites